-In addition to correcting the business and operating systems used by the Company in the ordinary course of business as described above, the Company has also reviewed all products it currently produces internally for sale to third parties to determine compliance of its products.
-Currently sold products either have been found to be substantially compliant or are currently being tested for compliance.
-However, many Autodesk products run on application systems produced and sold by third-party vendors.
-There can be no assurance that these application systems will be converted in a timely manner, and any failure in this regard may cause Autodesk products not to function as designed.
+The Company has also tested and continues to test all products it currently produces internally for sale to third parties to determine year 2000 compliance.
+As of October 31, 1998, the Company has spent approximately \$300,000 on the first two phases of a three-phase-year 2000 compliance testing program related to its products and expects to spend an additional \$1.2 to \$1.7 million to complete this project.
+Currently-sold products either have been found to be substantially compliant or are currently being tested for compliance.
+However, many Autodesk products run on operating systems or hardware produced and sold by third-party vendors.
+There can be no assurance that these operating systems or hardware will be converted in a timely manner, or at all, and any failure in this regard may cause Autodesk products not to function as designed.
+The Company will continue to evaluate each product in the currently supported inventory.
 Any future costs associated with ensuring that the Company's products are compliant with the year 2000 are not expected to have a material impact on the Company's results of operations or financial position.
+Furthermore, commentators have stated that a significant amount of litigation may arise out of year 2000 compliance issues, and the Company is aware of a growing number of lawsuits against other software vendors.
+Because of the unprecedented nature of such litigation, it is uncertain whether and to what extent the Company may be affected by it.